BIRTH ASPHYXIA ATTORNEYS I ROMANUCCI & BLANDIN

 - There are many different technical errors that can also influence the umbilical cord gas results.
 In fact, around 18-20% of cord gas results are not valid because of a technical error.

-Free consultation on your case by a Chicago-based birth asphyxiation attorney
+Free consultation on your case by Chicago-based birth asphyxiation lawyers

-The birth asphyxiation lawyers at Romanucci & Blandin have proven success in these types of cases.
-Please contact our office at Info@rblaw.net, 312-458-1000 or click here for a free evaluation of your case.
+The birth asphyxiation attorneys at Romanucci & Blandin have proven success in these types of cases.
+If you or a loved one has suffered injury or wrongful death, please contact our office at firstname.lastname@example.org, 312-458-1000 or click here for a free evaluation of your case.
 There is never a fee until you are compensated for your injuries at the end of the case.